j-sieben/ADC/.ai/code-architecture-notes.md

 - Collects and serializes APEX errors
 - Emits initialization and runtime response payloads
 - Can reduce comment/debug output to stay under response size limits
+- Registers recursion origin and timing information
+- Can embed trace comments that identify rule origin, recursion depth, sort sequence, rule name, and firing item

+Important implementation detail:

+- The response is also a debugging surface, not just an execution payload
+- Depending on debug level and size limits, it can expose selected rule chain information directly in the returned script

+## PL/SQL integration and type layering

+ADC is not only a plugin plus internal packages.
+It also exposes a deliberate PL/SQL extension seam.

+- application code should typically call methods on type `adc`
+- `adc` inherits from `adc_basic`
+- `adc_basic` contains the shipped object-type implementation
+- `adc_basic` delegates its work to `adc_api`
+- `adc_api` is the technical package interface over `adc_internal`

+This matters because ADC can be used in two ways from PL/SQL:

+- action types can execute predefined database-side behavior through metadata
+- application packages can compute more complex procedural outcomes and then call ADC through the type interface

+That second path is what the documentation now treats as "Professional Use".

+## Action type model

+Action types are primarily a database metadata concept.

+- `adc_action_types` stores action-type identity plus executable PL/SQL and JavaScript templates
+- parameter metadata defines input semantics, validation, and designer rendering
+- runtime packages resolve those templates into concrete behavior during rule execution

+Not every action type produces JavaScript.
+Some are effectively database-only actions that execute PL/SQL and contribute no browser-side code.

 ## Main JavaScript responsibilities